Your body is changing and needs exercise to help it grow in just the right way.

 Running, hopping, skipping, jumping rope, swimming, dancing, and bicycling in bouts of at least 10 minutes or more.

-Having muscles do more than they usually do.
-Playing with equipment during sports, sit-ups or it can be structured like lifting weights (adolescents usually don’t need structured since they do unstructured activities with resistance to their own body movement).
+Have muscles do more than they usually do.
+An example of this would be playing with equipment during sports or doing sit-ups.
+It can also be structured, such as lifting weights (adolescents usually don’t need structured since they do unstructured activities with resistance to their own body movement).